tomcashman/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 action = %(action_mwl)s
 ```

-Jails we can initially set to true without any errors
+Jails which can be initially set to true without any errors

 ```bash
 #ssh